Composer

 right now is very, very poor to expect to get a job in a university.

 There just aren’t that many jobs for composers now.
-Where the jobs
+Where the jobs are

-if they’re going to subsidize themselves somehow.
+going to subsidize themselves somehow.

-BD: Are we perhaps
+BD: Are we

-turning out too many young composers?
+perhaps turning out too many young composers?

 JL: I would